sHesl/amazon-where-services/README.md

 and presenting the endpoints in a variety of different ways (by partition, by service, grouping all global services together etc).

+Updates will be automatically committed back into the repo daily.

 ### Structure
 A list of global services, relative to their partition, can be found at: